EightShift/configureout/README.md

 # configureout

-configureout is a lightweight Python module designed to simplify the process of loading and accessing configuration data from JSON files.
+Configureout is a lightweight Python module designed to simplify the process of loading and accessing configuration data from JSON files.
 It provides a simple and intuitive interface for managing configuration settings within your Python applications.

 ## Features

-- **Easy Configuration Loading:** configureout allows you to load configuration settings from JSON files with just a few lines of code.
+- **Easy Configuration Loading:** Configureout allows you to load configuration settings from JSON files with just a few lines of code.
 - **Nested Configuration Support:** Easily access nested configuration settings using dot notation.
 - **Flexible and Extensible:** The module can be easily extended to suit your specific needs, allowing for customization and flexibility.
-- **Pythonic Interface:** configureout provides a Pythonic interface for accessing configuration settings, making it easy to integrate into your projects.
+- **Pythonic Interface:** Configureout provides a Pythonic interface for accessing configuration settings, making it easy to integrate into your projects.

 ## Installation